ryan-mcclue/musings/ble-embedded.md

 TODO: DC vs stepper motor?
-TODO: what is the use case for a motor driver such as L298 Dual H-Bridge Motor Driver and Tic T500 USB Multi-Interface Stepper Motor Controller (circuitry without MCU?)
+TODO: what is the use case for a motor driver such as L298 Dual H-Bridge Motor Driver and Tic T500 USB Multi-Interface Stepper Motor Controller (circuitry without MCU?) driver lines are diode protected from back EMF?

 Growth of 'enviro sensor kits', i.e. test air quality etc. to create smart home or garden Growth of 'IoT' sensor kits/smart home